-3. Removal of Punitive Laws and Practices: The third group of actions target existing discriminatory laws and practices that act as obstacles in the fight against HIV.
+Removal of Punitive Laws and Practices: The third group of actions target existing discriminatory laws and practices that act as obstacles in the fight against HIV.
 The actions contemplated include the removal of those laws that contribute to the persistence of HIV-associated stigma and discrimination.
 In this regard, the need is to develop a roadmap to remove punitive laws and practices that contributes to HIV-associated stigma and discrimination in the following areas:

-- Issues affecting the full realization of human rights of lesbian, gay, bisexual, transgender and intersex (LGBTI), i.e. buggery or sodomy laws - Sex work - Criminalisation of HIV transmission - Freedom of movement (migration) - Pre-screening provisions for employment and for entry into the police and disciplined services - Invigorate the discussion surrounding the criminalization of persons who are dependent on (addicted to) the use of illicit and illegal substances.
+- Punitive laws related to issues affecting the full realization of human rights of lesbian, gay, bisexual, transgender and intersex (LGBTI) buggery or sodomy laws - Punitive laws related to sex work - Punitive laws related to criminalization of HIV transmission - Punitive laws related to freedom of movement (migration) - Regulations applied to pre-screening provisions for employment and for entry into the police and disciplined services - Invigorate the discussion surrounding the criminalization of persons who are dependent (addicted) on the use of illicit and illegal substances.

-Through these three groups of actions the PANCAP Justice for All Programme seeks to develop a multi-prong roadmap that will see improvement in the protective legal environment and the removal of punitive laws related to HIV by 2015.
+Through these three groups of actions the PANCAP Justice for All Programme seeks to develop a multi-prong roadmap that will see improvement in the protective legal environment and the removal of punitive laws related to HIV in accordance with the timeline articulated by UNAIDS in its Zero Goal Challenge which coincides with the 2015 MDG timeline.
 It is anticipated that the national consultations will identify constructive, practical solutions for countries which will help marshal the power of the law and a facilitating environment to be a positive force for scaling up effective HIV responses.